elootje98/Project/README.md

-## The effect of advertising bans and taxes on the percentage of smokers in a country.
+# The effect of advertising bans and taxes on the percentage of smokers in a country.
 This data visualization is made by Elodie Rijnja.

+## Percentage of smokers in a country
 ![](map.png)
 First an overview is given on how many people are smoking in every country.
 It's possible for the user to also see this for males and females seperately.

+## Taxes on cigarettes
 ![](tax.png)
 A country on the map can be clicked in order to see the corresponding average
 % of taxes of cigarette price in that country.
 Different types of taxes can be chosen.

+## Advertising bans
 ![](add.png)
 Furthermore, after clicking a country on the map, there will be shown how many advertising bans a country has.

+## Scatter plots
 ![](scatter.png)
 ![](scatter2.png)
 Since it's hard to keep an overview over the countries taxes, advertising bans